Portland State Vikings: Head basketball coaches

-Wrestling

-PSU's wrestling program has won NCAA Division II Championships in 1967, 1989 and 1990.
-Rick Sanders was the first Viking to win individual national championships and was a two-time Olympic silver medalist.
-Portland State eliminated its wrestling program in 2009 due to state budget issues attributed to the worst recessions to hit the US since the great depression.
-The programs final head coach was 1987 alum Mike Haluska.

 Track & Field

 The men and women's track & field teams are led by head coach David Hepburn.
 The assistant coach is Portland native, Josh Seitz.

 Tennis

 Head Coach Brian Parrott leads the Vikings' tennis program starting with the 2008–09 season.
 After his collegiate career, Parrott played professionally for several years.
 He played in the U.S. Open qualifier in 1973, and was a member of the Sea-Port Cascades of the World Team Tennis league in 1977.
 Between 1967 and 1980, Parrott was ranked No. 1 in doubles seven times in the Pacific Northwest, and was never ranked lower than No. 8 in singles.
 But recently Parrott resigned from his coaching position, and is now taken over by assistant coach Jay Starling.

 Women's sports

 Basketball

 The women's basketball tradition includes considerable success at the NCAA DII level playing for national championships prior to moving to Division I. Head Sherri Murrell, formerly the head coach of Washington State, was hired July 1, 2007, to lead the program into its second decade in the Big Sky.
 Murrell was preceded by Coach Charity Elliot who resigned at the end of the 2006–07 season to become the head coach at University of California, San Diego.

 Under first-year head coach Sherri Murrell, the 2007–08 Portland State team finished 22–9 overall and advanced to the semifinals of the Big Sky Conference Tournament.
 Portland State finished 11–5 in the Big Sky, tying with Montana State for third place, to post its first winning conference mark since going 8–6 in 2002–03.
 The Vikings were impressive in their conference victories, posting an average margin of victory of 16.7 points.
 The 22 wins marked the Vikings’ first 20-win season as a Division I program, and their first since going 25–5 as a member of Division II in 1995–96.

 In 2008–09 under Murrell's guidance, Portland State posted an impressive 14–2 conference record in the Big Sky Conference losing only to Montana State at home and Montana on the road.
 PSU finished second behind Montana and beat Idaho State in the conference semi-finals and then lost to Montana in the tournament final.